andrewsunglaekim/event-loop-workshop/readme.md

 <img src="images/el-firstThen.png"/>

-Something interesting happens here.
-Microtasks can actually be processed between callbacks.
-Regular tasks have to be run after tasks have run to completion.
-In the midst of our event propagation (the button click bubbling to its parent div), microtasks like the one sent by our `.then` will be executed.
-So as soon as the 1st `onClick` comes off the callstack, our microtask gets processed and logs the word "promise":
+The first `onClick` has finished it's execution.
+The call stack is empty so the event loop looks to the queue and finds there is a micro task to process:

 <img src="images/el-firstPromiseOff.png"/>

-Tasks do not run between callbacks, so the event bubbles to the div and `onClick` is fired again which logs the second `click` immediately:
+The next task is called which is the second `onClick` and second "click" is logged:

 <img src="images/el-secondClick.png"/>